Iran Natural Landscapes

 Salty Jashak Dome (or mountain) in Bushehr Province is one of the biggest and prettiest salt domes in Iran and the Middle East which has been registered as a natural monument.
 Jashak Dome is located 144 km southeast of Bushehr; 55 km away from Khormoj town and 15 km away from Kaki town.
 The peak of this salty dome is 1350 m from the neighboring plain.
 This mountain is 12 km long and 4.5 km wide and the dome covers an area of about 3666 hectares and its peak is 1350 m above sea level.

 Tree Abarkuh Cypress Tree is located at Abarqoo town and is one of the oldest trees in the world.
 The circumstance of its stem near the ground is 11.5 m and its height is between 25 to 28 m.
 In a travelogue written in the 13th century Hamdollah Mostofi, an Iranian historian, says, there is a cypress tree in Abrkuh which is famous in the world.
-Alexandrov, a Russian scientist, believes the cypress tree is 4000 year old.
+Alexandrov, a Russian scientist, believes the cypress tree is 4000 years old.
 Some say the ancient tree has been planted by Prophet Zoroaster.
 Others say it was planted by Noah's son.
-In a report about ten oldest trees in the world China Daily says the cypress tree in Abrkuh is the second oldest tree in the world after Mosooselah Tree which is 4800 years old.
+In a report about the ten oldest trees in the world, China Daily says the cypress tree in Abrkuh is the second oldest tree in the world after Mosooselah Tree which is 4800 years old.

 Abr Jungle or Cloudy Jungle is one of the oldest and prettiest jungles in the country and a rare and unique habitat of herbs and animals.
 The jungle is located 50km northeast of Shahrood town, Semnan Province.
 It is called Cloudy Jungle because most of the time the jungle is covered by dense clouds.
 The clouds are so close to the trees in the jungle as if one can fly among them.